 a chicken saddle (for hens with feather loss from over-mating)

-a chicken diaper (if a chicken must stay inside the house)
+a chicken diaper (if a sick or injured chicken must stay inside the house)

 NutriDrench-for shipping-related stress for day old chicks or sickly chickens

-Lafeber’s Hand-feeding Formula-for sickly chickens who are not eating independently.
+Lafeber’s Hand-feeding Formula-for sick chickens who are not eating independently.

 ProZyme– digestive & nutritional support for ill chickens not eating normally

 Dog Training Pads-floor padding for sick birds